Best practices for creating a construction scope of work

 • Models

 Your clients may not know what a floating floor is or the difference between a joist and a jamb.
 Don’t expect them to.
-Instead, clearly define any necessary industry terms to avoid miscommunication.
-Try to use wording that allows for only one interpretation.
+Instead, clearly define industry terms to avoid miscommunication.
+Use wording that allows for only one interpretation.

 It’s tempting to overpromise in a scope of work to secure a contract with an on-the-fence client, but resist the urge.
-Instead, establish realistic expectations regarding time, materials and costs to avoid potential disputes if you can’t deliver.
+Instead, establish realistic expectations regarding time, materials and costs to avoid potential disputes.

-Next Insurance makes it easy to quickly explore construction insurance needs, purchase coverage and get a certificate of insurance within minutes so your business is protected while executing on your scope of work.
+NEXT makes it easy to explore construction insurance, purchase coverage and get a certificate of insurance within minutes so your business is protected while executing on your scope of work.

 About the author